-In the Danube Basin an increasing discrepancy between surplus and lack of sediment can be observed.
-This leads to an increase of flood risks and a reduction of navigation possibilities, hydropower production and biodiversity.
-Thus, sediment transport and sediment management are urgent issues, which can only be treated in a transnational basin wide approach as sediments don’t regard administrative or political borders.
+In the Danube Basin, an increasing discrepancy between surplus and lack of sediment can be observed.
+This leads to an increase in flood risks and a reduction of navigation possibilities, hydropower production, and biodiversity.
+Thus, sediment transport and sediment management are urgent issues, which can only be treated in a transnational basin-wide approach as sediments don’t regard administrative or political borders.
 The lack of sediment management has been recognized by the ICPDR in the Danube River Basin Management Plan in 2009 and 2015.
 Thus, the main objective of this project is to improve Water and Sediment Management as well as the morphology of the Danube River.

-Ministry of Foreign Affairs and Trade (Hungary) and Minsitry of Waters and Forests (Romania) as institutes responsible for EUSDR PA5 coordination are Associated Strategic Partners in the Danube sediment project in order to ensure its implementation in line with EUSDR needs and to support decision making level related to sediment management.
+Ministry of Foreign Affairs and Trade (Hungary) and Ministry of Waters and Forests (Romania) as institutes responsible for EUSDR PA5 coordination are Associated Strategic Partners in the Danube sediment project in order to ensure its implementation in line with EUSDR needs and to support decision-making level related to sediment management.

 Number of Partners: 28 (12 ERDF, 2 IPA, 14 ASP)

 Funded by: INTERREG Danube Transnational Programme; Programme co-funded by the European Union